gazmull/eros-bot/commands/kamihime/info.md

 ## Flags: Options For Narrowing Down Your Search

+`-a`, `--accurate` tells the bot that the name is accurate to immediately acquire the character you desire

+​

 __Each flag is not compatible with *any other flag within this flag type*.__

 `-ts`, `--type=soul` souls pool only